dtcenter/METstat2json/README.md

 ## Approach

-The approach is to use a [GO program](https://github.com/ian-noaa/metlinetypes/blob/82d936b3aed5128676fed135bfda65897deb2c5a/pkg/buildHeaderLineTypes/buildHeaderLineTypes.go) that uses several files from the MET repo (which is versioned) to create a GO package that can then be used to create a GO package that can be used for parsing MET output files.
+The approach is to use a [GO program](https://github.com/NOAA-GSL/MET-parser/blob/main/pkg/buildHeaderLineTypes/buildHeaderLineTypes.go) that uses several files from the MET repo (which is versioned by METplus) to generate another GO package that can then be imported to a GO program that can be used for parsing MET output files.
+The MET output file versions that are supported are v10.0.0 and later.
-The file [column defs](https://raw.githubusercontent.com/dtcenter/MET/refs/heads/main_v12.0/data/table_files/met_header_columns_V12.0.txt) is used to get a list of required terms that need to be type defined.
+The file [column defs](https://raw.githubusercontent.com/dtcenter/MET/refs/heads/main_v12.0/data/table_files/met_header_columns_V12.0.txt) as well as met_header_columns_v11.1.0, ..._v11.0.0, ..._v10.1.0, and ..._v10.0.0 are used to get a list of required terms that need to be type defined for eacg respective version.
 Then several source code files are searched for type conversion statements for those terms.
 If the type of a term cannot be determined from source code an attempt is made to look up the term in the MET user guide.

 These are the src files that are searched...